vpn41/vpn41/README.md

 `first-setup` - Whether setup server and client or just client
 `download-keys` - Whether download keys or not from the target host

-This will set cookie `session` if not provided.
+Response sets cookie `session` if not provided.
 This should be maintained in subsequent calls to have consistent results.

 ## GET https://vpn41.one/status/ - Get setup status